 Our heroine is opaque, her thoughts and motives difficult to gauge.
 Depending on how we take certain lyrics, this song could represent anything from a free-spirited evening stroll to a suicide attempt.
 Does she choose to enter the water, or is she drawn?
-Just what memories are so burdensome, and what really happened in the summerhouse, all those years ago?
-“Neptune’s Daughter” won’t necessarily leap out to seize the attention of a casual listener, but with its eerie sound, abyssal depths, and haunting strangeness, it’s one that grows more enticing with each listen; the darkly beautiful secret of Promenade.
+Could the album’s heroes be actual, incarnate gods?
+Just what are the memories she finds so burdensome, and what really happened in the summerhouse, all those years ago?
+“Neptune’s Daughter” won’t necessarily leap out to seize the attention of a casual listener, but with its eerie sound, abyssal depths, and haunting strangeness, it’s one that grows more enticing with every listen; the darkly beautiful secret of Promenade.

 The belch that begins “A Drinking Song” has the dubious honour of being the most dramatic example of tonal whiplash in the Hannon canon, taking us from the sublime majesties of “Neptune’s Daughter” to that great enemy, the token comedy song.
 Thankfully, Hannon doesn’t do novelty music, so there is something of substance here.
 A celebration of alcoholic revelry, this track is driven by a brisk, repetitive, Nymanesque string melody that’s just off-kilter enough to suggest entropic excess.
 This track is also so drenched in Noel Coward that it’s difficult even to list the similarities, but suffice it to say that if you like songs performed by camp, fast-talking, wryly discursive English gents, you won’t be disappointed.